 It starts to balance itself out chemically, just like before you started smoking in the first place.
 Researchers say that with cannabis, it takes about one month for your tolerance to go back to where it was before you started smoking.

 Should I Take a Tolerance Break?

-At the same time, experts assert that for many drugs, when your tolerance decreases and then you reintroduce that drug, your tolerance may go right back to where it was the second time you use.
-Sure, maybe that first time you reintroduce it to your body, it might give you a more enhanced high feeling.
-However, after that, it’s like your body remembers the tolerance level you were at and takes you right there.
+Experts assert that for many drugs, your tolerance decreases, and when you reintroduce that drug, tolerance may go right back to where it was the second time you use.
+Maybe that first time you reintroduce it to your body, it might give you a more enhanced high feeling.
+However, after that, your body remembers the tolerance level you had and takes you there.

-This happens frequently for smokers who quit for a while and then light up again.
+This frequently happens to smokers who quit for a while and then light up again.
 They may get a nice buzz from that first cigarette, and then they are addicted right away.
-It’s like their brain remembers their tolerance and takes them from 0 to 100 very fast.
+Their brain remembers their tolerance and takes them from 0 to 100 very fast.
 This is why you’ll hear ex-smokers say, “No way.
 I can’t even have one puff, or I’ll be completely addicted again.”